-Per capita provides an overall tax burden, of course it's an average rate and doesn't consider your personal tax bracket or deductions.
+Per capita provides an overall tax burden; of course, it’s an average rate and doesn’t consider your tax bracket or deductions.

-The gray colored states don't collect state taxes.
-On the map, the higher rank means lower taxes.
+The gray-colored states don’t collect state taxes.
+On the map, a higher rank means lower taxes.
 Of the states remaining on my list, the three lowest are:

-The map below shows the effective property taxes on owner occupied housing.
-In other words, it excludes business, rental houses, vacation homes, etc.
+The map below shows the effective property taxes on owner-occupied housing.
+In other words, it excludes businesses, rental houses, vacation homes, etc.

 It reports property taxes paid by people that own and live in their primary home.

-In this map, the darker colored states have a higher tax rate.
-The value shown is the property tax divided by the value of the house.
-Again, the higher the ranking the lower the tax rate.
+In this map, the darker-colored states have a higher tax rate.
+The value shown is the property tax divided by the house’s value.
+Again, the higher the ranking, the lower the tax rate.

 From my list, the three lowest are: